crhurley/5-in-a-row/README.md

 ## How to Run

-All commands listed below should be run in the root of the project directory (this folder)
+All commands listed below should be run in the root of the project directory (this folder).

+If you would lke to enable logging set the LOGLEVEL environment variable.

 ### Run the server